 - Don't use docstrings for documenting classes, or methods which are already documented in the official (sphinx) documentation.
-For example, the ltemLoader.add_value() method should be documented in the sphinx documentation, not its docstring. - Do use docstrings for documenting functions not present in the official (sphinx) documentation, such as functions from scrapy.utils package and its sub-modules.
+Alternatively, do provide a docstring, but make sure sphinx documentation uses autodoc extension to pull the docstring.
+For example, the ltemLoader.add_value() method should be either documented only in the sphinx documentation (not as a docstring), or it should have a docstring which is pulled to sphinx documentation using autodoc extension. - Do use docstrings for documenting functions not present in the official (sphinx) documentation, such as functions from scrapy.utils package and its sub-modules.